By ·Updated July 2026

 How many independent coffee roasters are in Broken Arrow, Oklahoma?

-Broken Arrow has 5 active independent coffee roasters as of May 2026 — Kirchen Häus Coffee, Lioness Coffee Roaster, Red State Coffee, Saje Creek Coffee Co, and Turkey Mountain Coffee.
+Broken Arrow has 6 active independent coffee roasters as of July 2026 — Kirchen Häus Coffee, Lioness Coffee Roaster, Red State Coffee, Saje Creek Coffee Co, Turkey Mountain Coffee, and Rise Grind & Ride / Wanderlust Roastery.
 That's the deepest suburban roasting bench in the Tulsa metro and one of the densest in any US town under 120,000 people.
-All five are operator-led programs roasting their own beans rather than cafes reselling other roasters' coffee.
+All six are operator-led programs roasting their own beans rather than cafes reselling other roasters' coffee.

 Why does a Tulsa suburb have so many coffee roasters?